Iowa vs. Bowling Green Women's Basketball Predictions & Picks - December 2

 Iowa Schedule Analysis

-- Iowa has three wins versus Quadrant 2 opponents, the most in Division 1.
+- Iowa has four wins against Quadrant 2 teams, the most in the nation.

 Get tickets for any college basketball game this season at Ticketmaster!